Fellow-Consulting-AG/slate/source/index.html.md

 ## API Health - Services
 ### **HTTP Request: /API/HEALTH/SERVICES**

-**Summary:** This API retrieves the services available from the API.
+**Summary:** This API retrieves the full list of services the API offers and displays whether they are online or not.

 **Responses**